 By Reetika Wadhwa and Vibhuti Vasisth

 The Government, at every level, whether the State or the Centre, is continuing to grapple with the COVID-19 outbreak in the Country.
 One of the decisions taken by the Government in order to prevent and contain the pandemic has been the extension of the lockdown till May 03, 2020.
 Further, the State governments have also issued various notifications and advisories for the businesses, employers and the employees.
-Please refer to our detailed article on guidelines and advisories issued by the State Governments here.
+Please refer to our detailed article on guidelines and advisories issued by the State Governments Click here to learn more.
 Since our last update on COVID-19, the key developments and updates as on April 24, 2020, have been set our here under.

 The Guidelines and Standard Operating Procedures (“SOPs”) issued by States: